KaneCohen/tokenfield/README.md

 Tokens allow designers to display extra information about input.
 For example, in email applications when typing an
 email address of the recipient, input field could display full name of the owner of a given email and a his/her picture.

-This Tokenfield implementation is written in raw JavaScript without any extra dependencies like jQuery.
+This Tokenfield implementation is written in raw JavaScript without any extra dependencies like jQuery. it has one
+somewhat opinionated behavior - Tokenfield intended use case is work with structured data.
+More specifically, it expects
+autocomplete data to be JSOn formatted array of objects where each object contains token ID and token Name.
+More on that
+below.

 ## Examples